Lou Frost

 Louis O'Melville "Lou" Frost, Jr. (September 19, 1931 – January 16, 2008) was an American lawyer who served for 36 years as the elected public defender for Florida's Fourth Judicial Circuit, which consists of Duval, Nassau, and Clay counties.
 He was a local legal institution who nurtured the careers of hundreds of young lawyers, with two dozen appointed to state and federal judgeships, and one seated on the Florida Supreme Court.

 Early years

 Frost was born in New York City, but his family moved to Jacksonville, Florida when he was seven years old.
 He was a 1949 graduate of Jacksonville's Landon High School, where he was named valedictorian.
 He received a degree in business from the University of Florida in 1953, the same year he married his wife, Shirley.
 He attended law school at the University of Miami before serving two years as an officer in the United States Army First Infantry during the Korean War.
-After leaving the Army, he completed his law degree at the University of Florida College of Law.
+After leaving the Army, he completed his Juris Doctor degree at the University of Florida College of Law.
 He was admitted to the Florida Bar on November 6, 1958. and worked briefly in a Jacksonville private practice.